UK PM Johnson accepts public frustration with lockdown easing rules

 The changes do not apply to people in Scotland, Wales or Northern Ireland, whose semi-autonomous governments have not eased the lockdown.

 There has been criticism that the government’s message is confusing and sent out mixed messages.
-People are still forbidden to invite friends and relatives into their homes, for example, but can allow in prospective home buyers for property viewings.
+People are forbidden to invite friends and relatives into their homes, for example, but can allow in prospective home buyers for property viewings.

 Sunday’s Observer poll showed 42% now disapproved of the government’s handling of the crisis — a fall of nine points from last week.
 That compared with 39% who approved, the first time more people were unhappy with the government’s performance than supportive.